avinashvaidya09/cli_tools/README.md

 ## Introduction
 This project aims at helping developers to create CLI tools and distribute it.

+## Pre-requisites
+1. You have installed Python  (At the time of writing this, I have 3.12.4 installed)
+2. IDE - Visual Studio Code
+3. Clone the GIT project in your directory/workspace
+3. Create a python virtual environment in your directory

 ## Steps to create your first CLI tool

 1. Install dependencies using pip.
 Refer requirements.txt